Vishesh-Chahar/ComputerGraphics/README.md

 - Transform Colorful Letters 3D: Use mouse and keyboard commands to rotate, scale, and translate the letters.

 ## Credit to [Jules Bloomenthal](https://www.bloomenthal.com/)
-- My graphics professor
+- Passionate professor
-- Provided all header (Include) and library (Lib) files.
+- Provided all header (Include) and library (Lib) files
 - Provided exceptional teachings